noverkill/shopwork-test/Answers to technical questions.md.md

 	Laravel in general is amazingly simple to use and work with providing you countless useful and esay too use tools and ready to use solutions.
 	It supports high productivity and rapid development process with out of the box components and packages.

 	The resulting code that you create on top of the framework base is most of the time beautifully elegant, concise, easy to maintain and extend.
-This is caused by the framework building on well know, best practice design patterns to support crreatic generic solutions on top of it.
+This is caused by the framework building on well know, best practice design patterns to support create generic solutions on top of it.

 	Laravel is well documented, and it has a big, supportive community and huge knowledge base to find information and ready to use examples of solving most of the usual things needed in web development.